UCSF-CBI/c4/docs/howto/rstudio.md

 Regardless which one you use, you will be running the same version of R as you would when running from the terminal and all your installed packages will be available in either.

-## 1. Personal RStudio Server via OnDemand
+## Alt 1.
+Personal RStudio Server via OnDemand

 Please see the [OnDemand] page on how to access OnDemand.

-## 2. Personal RStudio Server via SSH
+## Alt 2.
+Personal RStudio Server via SSH

 You can run a personal RStudio Server instance, which you, and only you, can access via your local web browser.
 Contrary to RStudio Desktop, this approach does not require X11 forwarding.
 Instead, it does require running _two_ separate SSH connections to the cluster: (i) one to launch RStudio Server, and (ii) one to connect to it.